bmeurant/technical-docs/software-architecture/system-design-patterns/deployment-stamps.md

 ## Challenges and Considerations

--   **Deployment Complexity**: This pattern is entirely dependent on mature and robust [[iac|Infrastructure as Code (IaC)]] practices.
+-   **Deployment Complexity**: This pattern is entirely dependent on mature and robust [[infrastructure-as-code|Infrastructure as Code (IaC)]] practices.
 Managing and updating a large number of stamps requires a very high degree of automation, as manual management is not feasible.
 -   **Cost**: The pattern can be more expensive at a small scale because it duplicates infrastructure that might otherwise be shared.
 However, it offers more predictable, linear cost scaling as the user base grows.
 -   **Cross-Stamp Operations**: Performing operations that span all tenants, such as global analytics or reporting, is complex.
 This often requires a separate system to aggregate data from all stamps into a centralized data warehouse.
 -   **Tenant Migration**: Moving a tenant from one stamp to another (e.g., for rebalancing) is a complex operation that requires careful planning and custom tooling to migrate data and update routing rules without downtime.